European Frog-bit

 - Three-petaled white flowers with yellow centers

-- Free-floating roots that do not anchor to the substrate
+- Free-floating root system that does not anchor to the substrate

 When You’ll See Them